RootCubed/ChaZe/README.md

-# OSM Toolkit
+# ChaZe - a map rendering engine for OpenStreetMap data

-OSM Toolkit is a command-line tool for rendering maps from OpenStreetMap PBF files using customizable style files.
+ChaZe is a command-line tool for rendering maps from OpenStreetMap PBF files using customizable style files.
 It generates high-quality PNG images based on the provided OSM data and style configuration.

 ## Features